 In 2015, Bruce produced, pro bono, San Rafael Rocks, an unprecedented art, film, and music festival to benefit DrawBridge, an arts program for homeless and underserved children.

 The National Association of Community Leadership awarded Bruce the Distinguished Leadership Award for spearheading the development of the Tenderloin After-School Program in San Francisco’s crime-ridden Tenderloin District.
 For this effort, Bruce received personal letters of congratulations from President Bill Clinton, Senator Dianne Feinstein, and Frank Jordan, mayor of San Francisco.
 For founding the Youth Poster Contest, Bruce received the Certificate of Special Congressional Recognition from the United States Congress, the Certificate of Recognition from the California State Legislature, and other regional honors.
-Bruce has served on the Board of Directors or Advisory Boards of eighteen nonprofit organizations, including serving as president and board chair of the San Francisco Special Olympics, at the time, the largest Special Olympics chapter in the United States.
+Bruce has served on the Board of Directors or Advisory Councils of nineteen nonprofit organizations, including serving as president and board chair of the San Francisco Special Olympics, at the time, the largest Special Olympics chapter in the United States.